kamimrcht/ELECTOR/README.md

 	./install.sh
 	python3 setup.py install

 Binaries are then in ./bin.
-ELECTOR can be run using `elector.py` in the main directory.
+ELECTOR can be run using `python3 -m elector` in the main directory.

 ## Running ELECTOR